You are here:

 Italy

-Information from A to Z for your holidays in Italy
+Information from A to Z for a holiday in Italy

-As in many countries, a number of customs and public facilities in Italy are different from those in other countries.
-That is why it is so important to be informed in advance and collect some useful information and important travel tips for Italy.
-Whether you would like to know more about arrival, important festivities, public holidays and events or medical care, postage and custom duties, here you will find important information from A to Z for your upcoming trip to Italy.
+As in many other countries, a number of customs and public facilities in Italy are different than elsewhere.
+That is why it is so important to be informed in advance and to collect some useful information and important travel tips for Italy.
+Whether the fields of interest are arrival, important festivities, public holidays and events, or medical care, postage and custom duties, all important information from A to Z for your upcoming trip to Italy can be found here.

-Useful travel tips for your trip to Italy
+Useful travel tips for a journey to Italy

-Based on official sources and many individual experiences, we have collected the most important information to master everyday situations in Italy.
+Based on official sources and many individual experiences, ZAINOO collected the most important information to master everyday situations in Italy.

 Accommodation

-As it is often the case, quality, service and prices vary enormously at the different accommodations.
-Starting from a shabby fleabag to a luxury hotel at the different price and quality classes everything is offered.
+As it is often the case, quality, service and prices vary enormously at different accommodations.
+Starting from a shabby fleabag to a luxury hotel, everything in different price and category classes is offered.
 Besides hotels, apartments and holiday houses, bed and breakfast as well as farm holidays gain more and more popularity.
 At Bed & Breakfast Italia one finds a large choice of b&bs at different price categories.

 Arrival